-For a quarter of a century, exactly where The Simpsons live has remained a mystery.
+For a quarter of a century, the state The Simpsons live in has remained a mystery.
 It’s only been ambiguously referred to as Springfield, USA.

 In a recent interview with the Smithsonian creator Matt Groening revealed: